-Introducing Rainbow Road: The INQYR Living TimelineCategories: Shelley Craig
+Introducing Rainbow Road: The INQYR Living TimelineCategories: Faculty, Research, Shelley Craig

 Since its launch three years ago with a Partnership Grant from SSHRC, INQYR (the International Partnership for Queer Youth Resilience), led by Principal Investigator Dr. Shelley L. Craig, has worked across disciplines, geographies and languages to better understand and support the resilience of LGBTQ+ youth in communities around the world using digital research methods.